 Alternatively referred to as the beanie key, cloverleaf key, cmd key, open Apple key, or command, the command key is a key created by Susan Kare that is found on all Apple keyboards.
 The picture is an example of what this key looks like on the Apple keyboard next to the control and option keys.

-Tip: Users who are not familiar with the Apple Macintosh, but are familiar with IBM compatible computers, can relate this key to the Microsoft Windows key.
+Tip: Users who are not familiar with Apple computers, but are familiar with IBM compatible computers, can relate this key to the Microsoft Windows key.
 If you have a Windows keyboard on an Apple computer, the Windows key becomes the command key.

 Command keyboard shortcuts